liquid4teur/Git_basics/README.md

 For example, during the week I am working on one of my 2 Windows machine.
 Then, during the week-end, I need to work on my Mac.
 So, the question is, how will I gather all the modifications I made during the week-end ?
 Simply by doing:

+## Undo git add

+To undo "git add" before a commit, it's possible to unstage changes:

+- For a single file:

+>git reset <file>

+- To unstage all changes:

+>git reset